From Xojo Documentation

-- Call this method to redraw the Canvas as soon as possible.
+- Call this method to redraw the entire Canvas or just a portion as soon as possible.
 You can optionally specify a parameter to erase the background before redrawing.
 Calling this method frequently can slow your app.
 In most cases it is better to call Invalidate instead.

 - Use the Scroll method to scroll the contents of the Canvas.

-If the AcceptFocus and UseFocusRing properties are set to True, the Canvas control indicates focus on macOS by drawing a border around the control.
+If the AllowFocus and AllFocusRing properties are set to True, the Canvas control indicates focus on macOS by drawing a border around the control.

 In most situations you will use the Paint event handler to draw something in the Canvas.
 The paint event handler provides you with a parameter containing the Graphics object that you can draw into.
 To draw a picture in your project: